MassTransit/MassTransit/docs/usage/request-response.md

 ```

 The controller method will send the command, and return the view once the result has been received.
-The syntax is significantly cleaner than dealing with message object, consumer contexts, responses,
-etc. And since async/await and messaging are both about asynchronous programming, it's a natural fit.

 ## Composing multiple requests